the-last-book-on-mlops/the-last-book-on-mlops/README.md

 For example, ChatGPT had an interesting take on its abilities for the Preface:
 > With an appetite for data and a knack for number crunching, AI helps bring a unique perspective to this book.
 While AI might not be able to play the guitar or enjoy a good cup of coffee, it compensates by devouring gigabytes of data for breakfast and generating insights at lightning speed!

-## Get in touch
+## *I will never have time to read another MLOps book*

 AI can *definitely* make music.
 And maybe soon, it can discern good coffee from bad--for breakfast!
 However, it can't yet be as creative as humans and in an intentional way.
 So let's explore this evolving landscape and the promise/limits of AI-generated content via this new **digital artifact**!

+But you might worry!
+How long will it take to read a book written by an infinitely large mind, trained on all the world's data!?
+We have worked hard on making it short and to the point.
+Imagine it as time well spent during three office commutes or the perfect excuse to sip a nice flat white in your favorite cafe!
+You will become knowledgeable on MLOps in no time 😎

+## Get in touch 🙌

 If you have comments and feedback or spot a hallucination or few, please engage with us on Linkedin.
-We'd love to hear from you 🙌
+We'd love to hear from you!

 [Gauthier](https://www.linkedin.com/in/gauthier-schall-0ab74288/)
 [Yashas](https://www.linkedin.com/in/yashas-vaidya/)